 As the web goes mainstream, a brand new group of celebrities is emerging.
-The 100 people you will find below are shaping the future of the Internet (most for the better, some for the worse…), and as a consequence they are right under the spot light.
+The 100 people you will find below are shaping the future of the Internet (most for the better, some for the worse…), and as a consequence, they are right under the spotlight.

 We gathered around 200 potential names and queried them on Google to see how many results they would generate.
 Some minor adjustments were made, and the 100 names with the highest number of results were profiled (as you can see it is not our fault that Chris Crocker ended at the 6th position!)

 Celebrities that became famous prior to the explosion of the Web were not included.
-Hence you will not find the likes of Steve Jobs or Bill Gates, despite our acknowledge that they are also influencing the Internet.
+Hence you will not find the likes of Steve Jobs or Bill Gates, despite our acknowledgment that they are also influencing the Internet.

 College can be expensive, and students can be incredibly imaginative; put the two together and you will come up with some pretty unusual methods of earning tuition money.

 That’s exactly what Alex Tew did to create his Million Dollar Homepage project.
 Starting in August, 2005, Tew began selling blocks of pixels on his page.
 Buyers could use the space for advertising or whatever they wished.
 Word of the project spread and soon Tew was getting coverage in mainstream magazines.

 After a month, he had sold over $150,000 worth of space and by January, 2006, he had exceeded the one million dollar mark.

 David Sifry is known primarily for having founded Technorati, a search engine that indexes over 100 million blogs (112.8 million blogs and 250 million pieces of tagged social media as of May 22, 2008).